prplnorangesoda/prplnorangesoda/README.md

 - expertise in:
   - serverside/backend development
-  - frontend development (VGUI in C++, web development in Typescript)
+  - frontend development (VGUI and custom solutions in C++, web development in Typescript)

 - been looking to study/program:
   - game development/graphics rendering